w3f/polkadot-wiki/docs/maintain/kusama/maintain-guides-how-to-validate-kusama.md

 :::

-**Warning:** Any KSM that you stake for your validator is liable to be slashed, meaning that an insecure or improper setup may result in loss of DOT tokens!
-If you are not confident in your ability to run a validator node, it is recommended to nominate your DOT to a trusted validator node instead.
+**Warning:** Any KSM that you stake for your validator is liable to be slashed, meaning that an insecure or improper setup may result in loss of KSM tokens!
+If you are not confident in your ability to run a validator node, it is recommended to nominate your KSM to a trusted validator node instead.

 ### Validator Rewards